-On October 11, 2017, the EPA issued its Record of Decision ("ROD") with respect to the previously proposed remediation plan for the San Jacinto River Waste Pits Site in Harris County, Texas.
-McGinnes Industrial Maintenance Corporation ("MIMC"), a subsidiary of Waste Management of Texas, Inc., operated some of the waste pits from 1965 to 1966 and has been named as a site PRP.
-In 1998, WMI acquired the stock of the parent entity of MIMC.
-MIMC has been working with the EPA and other named PRPs as the process of addressing the site proceeds.
-On April 9, 2018, MIMC and International Paper Company entered into an Administrative Order on Consent agreement with the EPA to develop a remedial design for the EPA's proposed remedy for the site, and we recorded a liability for MIMC's estimated potential share of the EPA's proposed remedy and related costs, although allocation of responsibility among the PRPs for the proposed remedy has not been established.
-MIMC and International Paper Company have continued to work on a remedial design to support the EPA's proposed remedy; however, design investigations indicate that fundamental changes are required to the proposed remedy and MIMC maintains its prior position that the remedy set forth in the ROD is not the best solution to protect the environment and public health.
-Due to further increases in the estimated cost of the remedy set forth in the ROD, we recorded an additional liability of \$17 million as of March 31, 2022 for MIMC's estimated potential share of such costs.
-As of December 31, 2022 and 2021, the recorded liability for MIMC's estimated potential share of the EPA's proposed remedy was \$68 million and \$53 million, respectively.
-MIMC's ultimate liability could be materially different from current estimates and MIMC will continue to engage the EPA regarding its proposed remedy.
+In 2018, both of McGinnes Industrial Maintenance Corporation ("MIMC"), a subsidiary of Waste Management of Texas, Inc., and International Paper Company ("IPC") entered into an Administrative Order on Consent with the EPA as PRPs to develop a remedial design for the San Jacinto River Waste Pits Superfund Site in Harris County, Texas.
+We recorded a liability for MIMC's estimated potential share of the EPA's proposed remedy and related costs, although allocation of responsibility among the PRPs for the proposed remedy has not been established.
+MIMC and IPC have continued to work on a remedial design to support the EPA's proposed remedy; however, in the first quarter of 2024, the EPA publicly issued a letter alleging that the remedial design has serious deficiencies and providing MIMC and IPC time to submit a remedy plan.
+Due to increases in the estimated costs of the remedy, we recorded an additional \$17 million liability for MIMC's estimated potential share of such costs in 2023.
+The total recorded liability as of December 31, 2023 and 2022 was \$85 million and \$68 million, respectively.
+MIMC's ultimate liability could be materially different from current estimates, including potential increases resulting from MIMC's continued engagement with the EPA regarding a final remedial design for the site.
+Refer to Notes 2 and 11 for additional information regarding the measurement of certain environmental liabilities.